 George Clooney probably fetches a pretty penny for his work as Nespresso spokesman, but there are other, more accessible methods for how to advertise your business with brand ambassadors.

 Focus on social media influencers who might not be Clooney-level celebrities, but who have established themselves as prominent figures in a circle that relates to your brand.
 Gaining an endorsement from an influencer strengthens your brand’s presence and legitimacy in that world.
 If you go this route, though, make sure your social media influencer campaign is legal.

 Your strongest advocates for your business might just be under your own roof.
 An employee willing to share positive things about the company on their personal social media accounts can grab the attention of potential new customers.
 Therefore, incentivizing that behavior is a savvy business move and a great way to advertise your business for free.
 Platforms like Dynamic Signal make it easy for businesses to encourage their employees to serve as brand advocates for their employers online.

 Who can resist the allure of a clever internet quiz?
 Putting interactive content on your website, blog, or social media platforms is both fun and informative for your customers.
 And quizzes and surveys that encourage users to share their results on social media expands your brand’s reach further.
 This has the added bonus of converting your loyal brand followers into brand ambassadors on their own social media platforms.

-Whether you use YouTube, Facebook, Instagram, or Snapchat, share a video!
+Whether you use YouTube, Facebook, Instagram, or Snapchat, share a behind-the-scenes video.
 This could be an interview with a member of your staff, a tour of a manufacturing facility, or a montage of your participation in a recent trade show or industry event.
 Giving your customers a sneak peak into what it’s like on the inside is another creative way to advertise your business for free.